XeroAPI/xero-ruby/docs/accounting/AccountingApi.md

 > File get_manual_journal_attachment_by_id(xero_tenant_id, manual_journal_id, attachment_id, content_type)

-Allows you to retrieve specified Attachment on ManualJournals
+Allows you to retrieve a specific attachment from a specific manual journal using a unique attachment Id

 ### Example